inferno986return/SurvivalManual-ebook/e-book/ConversionNotes.md

 # Conversion Notes
 ## General
 * Initial conversion of MarkDown files to HTML via pandoc using this Bash command (courtesy of: https://www.dyrobooks.com/blog/2018/06/30/batch-convert-files-with-pandoc/ ): `for i in *.md ; do echo "$i" && pandoc -s $i -o $i.html ; done`
 * Added icons to the Contents.
-I exported them from the [Material site](https://fonts.google.com/icons) as rounded white icons in the .svg format that are 18dp in size.
-Looks good with the icon at 11px (tall) and exported to 40px (squared) in total size.
-These are a work-in-progress, as I plan on making them slightly bigger.
+I exported them from the [Material site](https://fonts.google.com/icons) as filled white icons in the .svg format that are 36dp in size.
+Looks good with the icon at 36px (tall) and exported to 50px (squared) in total size.
+These are a work-in-progress.
 * Added coloured boxes for warning and caution text throughout the book.
 * Made the tables consistent throughout the book.
 * All the headings will need to be made consistent, I am using the original FM guide to assist with this.
 They are of mixed case.